 Several public listening sessions were held throughout the process of drafting this chapter in an effort to gain insight into the community's concerns and ideas regarding historic and cultural resources within the community.
-Additional information was also pulled from previous investigations, including the 1999 "Kingston Community Profile Report" (AKA: Envision Kingston I), the 2007 "Town of Kingston Community Master Plan," the 2015 "Regional Master Plan for the Rockingham Planning Commission Region," and the 2016 "Envision Kingston II" report.
+Additional information was also pulled from previous investigations, including the 1999 "Kingston Community Profile Report" (AKA: the first Envision Kingston charette), the 2007 "Town of Kingston Community Master Plan," the 2015 "Regional Master Plan for the Rockingham Planning Commission Region," and the 2016 Envision Kingston charette.

 Kingston residents have indicated that they identify historical resources as an economic asset to their community, and something that the community should be actively involved in protecting.
-Local residents have also identified many different factors that threaten their important historic places:
+Through public meetings and previous investigations, local residents have self-identified many factors that threaten their important historic places:

-- There is a lack of activities to draw visitors to historic areas - Kingston needs to draw businesses and activities into the downtown area and make the Historic District a destination - Competition with sprawl along major roads outside of the Town Center - There is no long-term plan for the preservation of Kingston and are a lack of monetary resources available to help both public and private organizations to fund historic preservation projects - Local preservation-friendly organizations have lacked an overarching plan that allows them to do proactive preservation planning work and prioritize the needs of the community - The Town lacks adequate funding to update historical resource inventories and rehabilitate publicly-owned historic structures and has difficulty identifying where to prioritize grant funding when it is available - Coming out of a recession, there is little incentive to revitalize historic buildings/structures.
-There are few direct funding sources for private citizens, who often feel that preservation work presents a financial hardship - Kingston's historic farms are being subdivided for new development. - There is a lack of public "mindset" that historic preservation is important and a need to promote a sense of stewardship for historic resources in Kingston - 15% of the Kingston buildings identified by the 1983 historic resource survey have been lost - o The general public is unaware of the value of historic and cultural resources
+- There are a lack of activities to draw visitors to historic areas - Kingston needs to draw businesses and activities into the downtown area and make the Historic District a destination - Competition with sprawl along major roads outside of the Town Center - There is no long-term plan for the preservation of Kingston and a lack of monetary resources available to help both public and private organizations fund historic preservation projects - Local preservation-friendly organizations have lacked an overarching plan that allows them to do proactive preservation planning work to prioritize the needs of the community - The Town lacks adequate funding either to update historical resource inventories or rehabilitate publicly-owned historic structures, and has difficulty identifying where to prioritize grant funding when it is available - Coming out of a recession, there is little incentive to revitalize historic buildings/structures.
+There are few direct funding sources for private citizens who often feel that preservation work presents a financial hardship - Many of Kingston's historic farms and large parcels of land have been subdivided for new development and several remaining properties are unprotected. - There is a perceived lack of public understanding that historic preservation is important, thus presenting the need to promote a sense of stewardship for historic resources in Kingston - Approximately 15% of the Kingston buildings identified by the 1983 historic resource survey and which were outside the Historic Districts have been lost - There are differing viewpoints about the value of historic and cultural resources

-• There is a proliferation of non-compatible exterior renovations to historic structures as homeowners feel the need to "modernize."
+There is a proliferation of non-compatible exterior renovations to historic structures as homeowners "modernize."
 This trend is manifested by things like vinyl siding and replacement windows.

-Conclusions & Recommendations
+Conclusions and Recommendations

-The following goals and recommendations were created in an effort to balance the economic development of the Town of Kingston with community planning needs.
-Attention was paid to planning for the development that the local community wants while keeping in mind the development residents wish to avoid, balancing local residential interests with business needs, and previous planning efforts to achieve community objectives.
+The following goals and recommendations were created in an effort to balance the economic development of the Town of Kingston with community planning needs and preservation goals.
+Attention was paid to planning for the development that the local community wants without ignoring the development residents wish to avoid.
+Effort was made to achieve community objectives while balancing local residential interests with business needs and interests and previous planning efforts.

-The goals were also developed while keeping in mind that Kingston has several preservation advocate groups that work well together but need to have individual mandates and priorities moving forward to make sure that their efforts are efficient and each local organization's strengths and individual's talents are fully utilized.
+The goals were also developed while keeping in mind that Kingston has several preservation advocacy groups that work well together but need to have individual mandates and priorities moving forward to make sure that their efforts are efficient and each local organization's strengths and individual's talents are fully utilized.

-Goal 1: Continue Historic Resource Survey & update earlier efforts
+Goal 1: Continue Historic Resource Survey and update earlier efforts

-- Update Reconnaissance Surveys - Consider pursuing listing additional sites and districts to the NH State and National Registers - Consider Additional Local Historic Districts
+- Update reconnaissance surveys - Consider listing additional sites and districts to the NH State and National Registers - Consider additional local historic districts

-Goal 2: Promote and enhance the Plains (Town Center) as a central business district
+Goal 2: Promote and enhance the Plains (Town Center) as a central business and cultural district

-- Explore specific steps laid out by the Envision Kingston Sessions & Previous Master Plan - Promote Local Business - Promote Historic Preservation as "Green" and an integral element of economic development.
+- Explore specific steps laid out by the Envision Kingston Sessions and Previous Master Plan - Promote local business - Promote historic preservation as "green" and an integral element of economic development.